HimbeerserverDE/mt-multiserver-proxy/doc/docker.md

 ### Regular

-To build an image of the latest commit, run the following command from the repository root:
+To build an image of the current commit, run the following command from the repository root:

 ```
 docker buildx build -t mt-multiserver-proxy --load .
 ```

-This is the version most people will want.
+This works well with CI because it doesn't rely on the Go proxy being up-to-date.

 It is also possible to build a specific version into an image: